Splitting a Pair of 9’s

 Important Considerations

-Whatever strategy players choose to follow, they need to bear in mind that their choices should be always based on the dealer’s upcard.
-The move that must be avoided whenever players have a pair of 9s, regardless of the upcard of the dealer, is to hit.
-It is not a good occasion to experiment as this pair leaves them with a total of 18 and surpassing 21 is almost certain.
+Whatever strategy players choose to follow, they need to bear in mind that their choices should always be based on the dealer’s upcard.
+The move that must be avoided whenever players have a pair of 9s, regardless of the dealer’s upcard, is hitting.
+This is not a good occasion to experiment, as this pair leaves them with a total of 18 and surpassing 21 is almost certain.

-If players decide to hit, the odds that they will go bust are 77%.
+If players decide to hit, the odds of going bust are 77%.
 Even though there are cards that can lead to an instant win, it is best not to risk it in this case.
-All that players need to do is to stick to the basic strategy and make their decisions according to it.
-This move shouldn’t even cross players’ minds as a possible option in the first place.
-Hitting such a high total value in the hand will most likely result in a loss.
+All players need to do is stick to the basic strategy and make their decisions accordingly.
+This move should not even cross players’ minds as a possible option in the first place.
+Hitting such a high total will most likely result in a loss.

 9-9 Basic Strategy for Blackjack